StatisticsNZ/simplevis/README.md

 ### Purpose

-simplevis is a package of wrapper functions that aim to make ggplot2 visualisation easier and quicker.
+`simplevis` is a package of `ggplot2` wrapper functions that aim to make visualisation easier with less brainpower and typing required.

 ### Installation